Title

 Executive Order No. 38 establishes the official symbols of the President and Vice-President of the Philippines, including the Coat of Arms, Seal, and Flag, with specific details on their design, colors, and proportions.

-• The seal of the President consists of the presidential coat of arms.
+• The seal of the President of the Philippines consists of the President’s coat of arms.

-• The flag has a dark blue background.
+• The President’s flag and colors use a dark blue background.

-• The flag’s size and proportions conform to military and naval customs.
+• The sizes and proportions of the dark blue background must conform to military and naval custom.

-• The proportions of the coat of arms elements correspond directly to the length (hoist) of the flag.
+• The proportions of the elements of the coat of arms must be in direct relation to the hoist and the fly.

-• Flag dimensions (hoist and fly) vary according to military and naval service customs.
+• The hoist and fly must vary according to military and naval services customs.

 • The entire design appears on a white rectangular background.